 Using sunscreen is good, but when we go in and out of the water several times in a day, it becomes a pain to re-apply every time.
 So we wear hooded long sleeved rash guard shirts and full length leggings when we snorkel.
 Then we don’t have to use sunscreen.
 And the rash guard provides a small amount of insulating warmth and jellyfish sting protection.

 If you want extra warmth, you can get a thin neoprene top or a full or shorty wetsuit.

 A snorkel vest is basically an inflatable life preserver.
-It is a very useful tool and a good idea for most people.
-Read our snorkel vest page to learn the good reasons to use one even if you are a confident swimmer, find some recommendations for good vests to buy, and read about how to use them correctly.
+It is a very useful piece of snorkel equipment and a good idea for most people.
+Learn the good reasons to use one even if you are a confident swimmer, find some recommendations for good vests to buy, and read about how to use them correctly.

-A snorkeling dive flag is an important piece of safety equipment.
+A snorkeling dive flag is an important piece of safety snorkel equipment.
 It shows boats that there are people in the water and they should watch out for you.
 But normal dive flags are difficult to handle and get tangled in your fins, so we did not like using them.
 Then, we found this wonderful product that is easy to use and solves all the problems of a normal dive flag.
 Really they are a highly visible marker buoy, not a dive flag.

 The snorkel equipment suggestions below are not essential, but we have found they can really make snorkeling easier and more fun.

 A well made snorkel bag with padded backpack strap(s) can really make your shoulders happier when walking or hiking to your next beach.
 A good sized bag will hold all your snorkel equipment, keeping it organized and allowing it to dry.
-There are a variety of types and we have tried most of them and suggest a couple favorites on our snorkel bags page.
+There are a variety of types and we have tried most of them and suggest a couple favorites.

 It is not an essential piece of snorkel equipment, but being able to take pictures underwater of what you have seen is great fun, and helps you share your experiences with friends and family.